Illustration showing moisture arrows rising through brick wall base causing salt attack damage

 White Deposits on Brickwork (Efflorescence)

 White, chalky deposits on the face of your bricks or render are salt crystals — called efflorescence.
 As moisture moves through the wall and evaporates at the surface, the salts it carried are left behind.
-Light efflorescence can be brushed off, but if it keeps returning, the salt source is active and the damage is ongoing inside the masonry where you can’t see it.
+Light efflorescence can be brushed off, but if it keeps returning, the salt attack is working from inside the masonry where you can’t see it.

 Brick pier at ground level with lower courses visibly crumbling and spalling from salt crystallisation damage